Othello (character): Ethnicity

 Othello is referred to as a "Barbary horse" (1.1.113), a "lascivious Moor" (1.1.127), and "the devil" (1.1.91).
 In III.III, he denounces Desdemona's supposed sin as being "black as mine own face".
 Desdemona's physical whiteness is otherwise presented in opposition to Othello's dark skin; V.II "that whiter skin of hers than snow".
 Iago tells Brabantio that "an old black ram / is tupping your white ewe" (1.1.88).
 In Elizabethan discourse, the word "black" could suggest various concepts that extended beyond the physical colour of skin, including a wide range of negative connotations.

 Ira Aldridge pioneered the prominence of black actors in the role, beginning in 1825 in London.
 Othello was also frequently performed as an Arab Moor during the 19th century.
 In the past, Othello would often have been portrayed by a white actor in theatrical makeup.
 Black American actor Paul Robeson played the role from 1930 to 1959.
 Recent actors who chose to "blacken up" include Laurence Olivier (1965) and Orson Welles.
 Black English actor Wil Johnson, known for his roles in Waking the Dead and Emmerdale, played Othello on stage in 2004.
 Since the 1960s it has become commonplace to cast a black actor in the character of Othello, although the casting of the role now can come with a political subtext.
-Patrick Stewart took the role in the Shakespeare Theatre Company's 1997 staging of the play and Thomas Thieme, also white, played Othello in a 2007 Munich Kammerspiele staging at the Royal Shakespeare Theatre; both played without blackface, their performances critically acclaimed.
+Patrick Stewart took the role in the Shakespeare Theatre Company's 1997 staging of the play with race-reversed casting, and Thomas Thieme, also white, played Othello in a 2007 Munich Kammerspiele staging at the Royal Shakespeare Theatre; both played without blackface, their performances critically acclaimed.